-European Contact and Exploration: Captain John Smith National Historic Trail
+American Indian Heritage and European Contact: Captain John Smith National Historic Trail

-The Captain John Smith Chesapeake National Historic Trail encourages visitors to learn about the people and land that Englishman Captain John Smith encountered when he and fellow colonists chartered by the Virginia Company of London reached the Chesapeake Bay in 1607.
-The trail stretches 3,000 miles through Virginia, Maryland, Delaware, and the District of Columbia.
-For information on access points, land and water trails, and information centers, as well as a map that charts John Smith’s voyages around the Chesapeake Bay, marks Indian settlements, and describes several historic points of interest, visit this website.
+The Captain John Smith Chesapeake National Historic Trail encourages visitors to learn about the indigenous peoples and lands that Englishman Captain John Smith encountered when he and fellow colonists chartered by the Virginia Company of London reached the Chesapeake Bay in 1607.
+The trail stretches more than 3,000 miles through Virginia, Maryland, Delaware, Pennsylvania, and the District of Columbia.
+For information on access points, land and water trails, and information centers, as well as a map that charts John Smith’s voyages around the Chesapeake Bay, marks American Indian settlements, and describes several historic points of interest, visit the trail's website.

-The water trail is currently being developed and interpreted, and will soon be enriched with interpretive kiosks, maps, and guides.
-Today, visitors can retrace Captain John Smith’s journeyby water and land, while enjoying the natural splendor that he and his men encountered.
-Coming from England where forests had been cut for domestic and industrial use, Smith and his colleagues marveled at the thousands of acres of sea grasses and deep forests.
-As Captain Smith wrote, "Heaven and earth never agreed better to frame a place for man’s habitation."
-Today, visitors can tour, hike, and camp near the area where John Smith landed in 1607 at First Landing State Park in Virginia.
+Today, visitors can retrace Captain John Smith’s journey by water and land, while enjoying the natural splendor of the Bay's winding marshes and estuaries.
+Visitors can tour, hike, and camp near the area where John Smith landed in 1607 at First Landing State Park in Virginia.
+Or, to learn more about colonial settlement in the Jamestown area, visit Jamestown National Historic Site and Colonial National Historical Park.
 For a full list of outdoor activities along the Captain John Smith Chesapeake National Historic Trail, click here.

 A free, online resource, A Boater’s Guide to the Captain John Smith Chesapeake National Historic Trail, introduces paddlers and boaters to the Bay and tributary rivers.
 Author John Page Williams expertly weaves practical information for today’s boaters with the historical context of the Chesapeake’s waters explored by Captain John Smith four centuries ago.